R3MOB-Stage-2A-2025/classification/dataset/README.md

 6. It is possible to get a dataset that can be used to classify using the `./ready_to_classify.py` script.

+The files are too large to be pushed.

 ### EOF